-This financial report is designed to provide our citizens, customers, taxpayers, and creditors with a general overview of the Village's finances and to demonstrate the Village's accountability for the money it receives and expends.
-If you have questions about this report or need additional financial information, please contact the Village of Bourbonnais Municipal Office, 600 Main Street NW, Bourbonnais, Illinois 60914.
+This financial report is designed to provide our citizens, taxpayers, customers, and creditors with a general overview of the Village's finances and to demonstrate the Village's accountability for the money it receives and expends.
+If you have questions about this report or need additional financial information, please contact the Village of Bourbonnais Administration Office, 600 Main Street NW, Bourbonnais, Illinois 60914.

-VILLAGE OF BOURBONNAIS STATEMENT OF NET POSITION APRIL 30, 2020 (With Comparative Totals for April 30, 2019)
+VILLAGE OF BOURBONNAIS STATEMENT OF NET POSITION APRIL 30, 2021 (With Comparative Totals for April 30, 2020)